Two minors drown in two districts - Countryside - observerbd.com

 |

-Two minor children drowned in separate incidents in two districts- Gopalganj and Kurigram, on Thursday.
+Two minor children drowned in separate incidents in two districts- Magura and Barishal, on Friday.

-GOPALGANJ: A minor girl drowned in a canal in Muksudpur Upazila of the district on Thursday morning.
+MOHAMMADPUR, MAGURA: A one-and-a-half year old child drowned in a pond in Mohammadpur Upazila of the district on Friday.

-Deceased Rumana, 2, was the daughter of Rezaul Kazi of Khanjapur Village in the upazila.
+The deceased was identified as Abdur Rahim, son of Shafiq Mollah, a resident of Datiadahao Village in the upazila.

-Relatives said she drowned in the canal near their house while his family members were unaware of it.
+The deceased's father said Abdur Rahim slipped into a pond nearby the house at around 2pm while playing beside it.

+Later, locals rescued him from the pond and took him to Madhukhali Upazila Health Complex, where the on-duty doctor declared Abdur Rahim dead.

-ULIPUR, KURIGRAM: A minor girl drowned in a ditch in Ulipur Upazila of the district on Thursday.
+BARISHAL: A minor boy drowned in a canal at Laskarpur Village in Mehendiganj Upazila of the district on Friday.

-Deceased Fahima Akhter, 2, was the daughter of Omar Faruk of Goraipiar Village under Thetrai Union in the upazila.

-Local sources said Fahima fell into a ditch near their house at noon while her family members were unaware of it.